 MArch /MSc LANDSCAPE URBANISM 2018-2019

-- Revisiting concepts such as commons, public participation, platform cooperativism, etc. through the lens of design, and their implications to build collecting design frameworks and management of shared resources that are neither public nor private.
+• Revisiting concepts such as the commons, public participation and platform cooperativism through the lens of design, analysing their implications for the construction of collective design frameworks and the management of shared resources that are neither public nor private.

-- Implementing latest technologies to simulate the behaviour of cities, landscapes, and territories, using software, scripts, to foresee possible future scenarios with the help of partner scientists and researchers.
+• Implementing the latest technologies to simulate the behaviour of cities, landscapes and territories using software and scripts to foresee possible future scenarios with the help of partnered scientists and researchers.

-- Understanding the use of space, from a UK and other territories perspective, by diagramming and proposing new spatial configuration of public space in accordance to 21st century challenges.
+• Understanding the use of public space in the UK and elsewhere, through diagramming and proposing new spatial configurations in direct response to 21st century challenges.